GarrettArm/etextbook_site/README.md

 # Running findEtextbooks.py

-Open the script in Idle.
 The first time running the script set queryWebService = True.
 That will allow the script to query the Xid webservice.
 After the first time, results are stored locally on a file, so that subsequent runs of the script may be run against the local file, depending what's going on.

+To run it, open Anaconda Prompt, navigate to the directory with the findEtextbooks.py and "python findEtextbooks.py"